gopatchworks/api-docs/README.md

 ## Introduction

+You will need a client ID and a client secret key to access our API.
+These can be used to generate a JSON Web Token, which our API servers will use in the HTTP header to authenicate requests.

 ## Authentication

-Our API authentication is handled by https://auth0.com/.
-They have a vast array of SDKs on github https://github.com/auth0 You can sign up for a free account with them and use it to explore and debug OAuth 2.0 and OpenID connect.
+Our API authentication is handled by [Auth0](https://auth0.com/).
+They have a vast array of SDKs on [Github](https://github.com/auth0).
+You can sign up for a free account and use it to explore and test OAuth 2.0 and OpenID connect authentication.
 You will need a valid JSON Web Token to access our API.

 ## JWT